 Want a quick solution?

 This can be relieved by pricking a tiny needle through the nail to drain out all the blood.
-By this procedure one can alleviate the pressure as well as the dark colour under the nail, however, please do not attempt it by yourself at home.
-The procedure is required to be carried out by a doctor, otherwise unsanitary and ineffective amateur attempts could only complicate the situation and cause more hurt and pain.
+By this procedure one can alleviate the pressure as well as the dark color under the nail, however, please do not attempt it yourself at home.
+The procedure is supposed to be carried out by a doctor, otherwise unsanitary and ineffective amateur attempts could only complicate the situation and cause more hurt and pain.

 5. Skin Tone